professionalhub2408-source/Venio-Systems---Assignment/README.md

 | Ollama local inference | Single-threaded, no concurrent requests | vLLM for batched inference or cloud endpoint with rate limiting |
 | Year-only date filter | `{year: {$eq: 2021}}` — can't do date ranges | Store date as ISO string, use `$gte`/`$lte` range operators |
 | No audit log | No record of what was queried or returned | Append-only query log: timestamp, query, filters applied, doc IDs returned |

 ---

-## What This System Is Missing (Honest Assessment)

-- **PII Detection** — in real eDiscovery, emails contain SSNs, account numbers, personal addresses.
-A production system needs a spaCy NER layer at ingest time to tag and optionally redact PII before indexing.
-- **Date range filtering** — currently filters by exact year.
-Real legal queries need "between March 2020 and December 2021."
-- **Query audit log** — every query, filter applied, and documents returned should be logged with timestamps for legal defensibility.
-- **Evaluation metrics** — no automated retrieval quality measurement.
-Would add precision@K and NDCG against a labeled test set.

----